hidefromkgb/gif_load/README.md

 application-specific extensions, i.e. metadata; in the vast majority of GIFs no such extensions are present, so this callback is optional.

-The metadata callback needs 2 parameters:
+Both frame writer callback and metadata callback need 2 parameters:

-1. GIF application-specific extension header; after it comes the metadata itself, wrapped in a GIF chunk (1 byte designating length L, then L bytes of data, and so forth; L = 0 means end of chunk)
-2. callback-specific data
+1. callback-specific data

-The frame writer callback needs 11 parameters:

-1. GIF animation global header
-2. header of the resulting frame (the one just decoded)
-3. may take different values depending on the frame background mode
-  * 0: no background needed (used in single-frame GIFs / first frames)
-  * 1: background is a previous frame
-  * 2: background is a frame before previous
-  * [actual `GIF_FHDR`]: previous frame with a "hole" filled with the color of `GIF_GHDR::bkgd` in this `GIF_FHDR` `s bounds

-4. palette associated with the current (resulting) frame
+2. pointer to a `GIF_WHDR` structure that encapsulates GIF frame information (callbacks may alter any fields at will, as the structure passed to them is a proxy that is discarded after every call):
+  * `GIF_WHDR::XDIM` - global GIF width, [0; 65535]
+  * `GIF_WHDR::YDIM` - global GIF height, [0; 65535]
-5. number of colors in the palette
+  * `GIF_WHDR::CLRS` - number of colors in the current palette (often the same for all frames), {2; 4; 8; 16; 32; 64; 128; 256}
-6. decoded array of color indices
-7. callback-specific data
-8. total frame count (may be partial; in this case it\`s negative)
+  * `GIF_WHDR::BKGD` - 0-based background color index for the current palette
-9. transparent color index (or -1 if there\`s none)
+  * `GIF_WHDR::TRAN` - 0-based transparent color index for the current palette
+                       (or -1 when transparency is disabled)
+  * `GIF_WHDR::INTR` - boolean flag indicating whether the current frame is interlaced; deinterlacing it is up to the caller (see the example below)
+  * `GIF_WHDR::MODE` - next frame (SIC next, not current) blending mode:
+                       [`GIF_NONE`:] no blending, mainly used in single-frame GIFs; [`GIF_CURR`:] leave the current frame as is;
+                       [`GIF_BKGD`:] restore the background color in the boundaries of the current frame; [`GIF_PREV`:] restore the frame that was replaced by the current one
+  * `GIF_WHDR::FRXD` - current frame width, [0; 65535]
+  * `GIF_WHDR::FRYD` - current frame height, [0; 65535]
+  * `GIF_WHDR::FRXO` - current frame horizontal offset, [0; 65535]
+  * `GIF_WHDR::FRYO` - current frame vertical offset, [0; 65535]
-10. next frame delay, in GIF time units (1 unit = 10 ms); can be 0
+  * `GIF_WHDR::TIME` - next frame delay in GIF time units (1 unit = 10 msec),
+                       [0; 65535]
-11. 0-based index of the resulting frame
+  * `GIF_WHDR::IFRM` - 0-based index of the current frame
+  * `GIF_WHDR::NFRM` - total frame count, negative if the GIF data supplied is incomplete
+  * `GIF_WHDR::BPTR` - [frame writer:] pixel indices for the current frame;
+                       [metadata callback:] app metadata header (8+3 bytes) followed by a GIF chunk (1 byte designating length L, then L bytes of metadata, and so forth; L = 0 means end of chunk)
+  * `GIF_WHDR::CPAL` - the current palette; contains `GIF_RGBX` values.

 `GIF_Load()`, in its turn, needs 6:

 1. a pointer to GIF data in RAM
 2. GIF data size; may be larger than the actual data if the GIF has a proper ending mark
-3. number of frames to skip before executing the callback; useful to resume loading the partial file
-4. a pointer to the frame writer callback
+3. a pointer to the frame writer callback
-5. a pointer to the metadata callback; may be left empty
+4. a pointer to the metadata callback; may be left empty
-6. callback-specific data
+5. callback-specific data
+6. number of frames to skip before executing the callback; useful to resume loading the partial file

-The library supports partial GIFs, but only at a frame-by-frame granularity.
+Partial GIFs are also supported, but only at a frame-by-frame granularity.
 For example, if the file ends in the middle of the fifth frame, no attempt would be made to recover the upper half, and the resulting animation will only contain 4 frames.
-When more data is available, the loader might be called again, this time with skip parameter equalling 4 to skip these 4 frames.
+When more data is available, the loader might be called again, this time with skip parameter equalling 4 to skip those 4 frames.

+`gif_load` is endian-aware.
+To check if the target machine is big-endian, refer to the `GIF_BIGE` compile-time boolean macro.
+Although GIF data is little-endian, all multibyte integers passed to the user through `long`-typed fields of `GIF_WHDR` have correct byte order regardless of the endianness of the target machine.
+Most other data, e.g. pixel indices of a frame, consists of single bytes and does not require swapping.
+One notable exception is GIF application metadata which is passed as the raw chunk of bytes, and then it\`s the caller\`s job to parse it and decide whether to decode and how to do that.